karabayse/javascript-analog-clock/README.md

 ## JavaScript Analog Clock

-* Analog clock with hour, minute, and second hands
+* Analog clock with hour, minute, and second hands using vanilla JavaScript